If you receive

-If you receive American Scientist in the digital format, you'll receive an email notice when each new issue becomes available.
-You can use the links that the email message contains to view the issue in your browser, to download the issue as a PDF on your local machine, and/or to download it onto an iPad.
+in the digital format, you'll receive an email notice when each new issue becomes available.
+You can use the links that the email message contains to view the issue, download the issue as a PDF, and download it to an iPad.

 Due to the current business model, we cannot provide a link to the complete PDF on the American Scientist website.

 When you receive an email notice from our service provider QMags, the digital issue will be added to your user account archives on the QMags website.
 You can access your archive by logging on to

 with your email address and password.

 If you do not know your password, enter your email address, leave the password field blank and click "login."
 The password will be emailed to you.

 How do I download an issue on my iPad?